 Worried you’ll be alone forever?
 Or are all your friends getting married and having babies?
 If you’re in your 20s or 30s, it can feel like the whole world is sprinting toward these milestones.
 That’s probably because, well, it’s kind of true, according to Nathan Yau’s analysis of the 2014 American Community Survey data.

-Most people track down a spouse by age 40
+Most people marry by age 40

 The graphs here help us see the percentage of people who have never been married by the time they reach a certain age.
 As shown above, most people get married for the first time in their 20s and 30s, and the never-married curve falls steeply during those years.
 Right – tell us something we don’t know.